Skip to content

 Luteinizing hormone (LH) is a hormone produced by the pituitary gland, a small gland located at the base of the brain.
 It plays a crucial role in regulating the menstrual cycle in women and in reproductive function in both men and women.

-The role of the LH
+The role of LH

-The LH has several functions:
+LH has several functions:

 • Menstrual cycle (F): LH is responsible for triggering ovulation, the process where a mature egg is released from the ovary.